Harshu05x/-ReviseWithArsh-6Companies30Days-Challenge./README.md

 2. Navigate to the specific day's folder: `cd company1/que1`
 3. Explore the code files and accompanying explanations.

-## Contributions
-- **Feedback:** If you have suggestions or improvements, please create an issue or submit a pull request.
-- **Discussion:** Join the conversation by opening issues or participating in discussions.

 ## Let's Connect
-Connect with me on [LinkedIn](https://www.linkedin.com/in/harshad-madhbhave/) and check out my [GitHub](https://github.com/Harshu05x/ReviseWithArsh-6Companies30Days-Challenge) for more insights into this challenge and my coding journey.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/harshad-madhbhave/) and and share your insights or experiences.
+Let's support each other on this learning journey!.

 Happy Coding! 🚀